Estonian Native Large Language Model Benchmark: Benchmarks

-\textbf{News Summarization benchmark} uses the ERRNews dataset ( \url{https://huggingface.co/datasets/TalTechNLP/ERRnews}) that contains transcriptions of Estonian public broadcaster (ERR) radio news stories paired with human-written short summaries \cite{harm2022abstractive}.
+\textbf{News Summarization benchmark} uses the ERRNews dataset that contains transcriptions of Estonian public broadcaster (ERR) radio news stories paired with human-written short summaries \cite{harm2022abstractive}.
 Transcripts are generated using an automatic speech recognition (ASR) system.
 From over 10,000 records, a test split of 523 items was used.
 Evaluation uses ROUGE-L metrics.
 A sample response-answer pair from this benchmark is shown in Table \ref{tab:example-news}.

-\textbf{Speaker Name Extraction benchmark} is based on a dataset consisting of speaker-attributed transcripts from the main evening radio news program of the Estonian Public Broadcasting (\textit{Päevakaja}), along with the corresponding list of speakers ( \url{https://huggingface.co/datasets/TalTechNLP/paevakaja_speakers}).
+\textbf{Speaker Name Extraction benchmark} is based on a dataset consisting of speaker-attributed transcripts from the main evening radio news program of the Estonian Public Broadcasting (\textit{Päevakaja}), along with the corresponding list of speakers.
 The speaker list includes both news anchors and journalists, who typically introduce themselves, as well as interviewees introduced by the moderators.
 The reference lists of speakers were manually compiled by human editors.

-The transcripts were generated using an ASR system, and each speaking turn is prefixed with a speaker code obtained from a speaker diarization system.
+The transcripts were generated using an ASR system with a word error rate of around 8\%, and each speaking turn is prefixed with a speaker code obtained from a speaker diarization system.
 The LLM’s task is to identify all speakers occurring in the show.
 This benchmark evaluates the model’s ability to follow instructions, understand text, and extract structured information.
-Performance is measured using precision, recall, and F1-score (the main metric).
+A fuzzy heuristic algorithm is employed to divide the list of names generated by the LLM into individual names, while permitting some flexibility in how apostrophes and separators around the names are handled.
+Performance is measured using precision, recall, and F1-score (the main metric), using exact speaker name match.
 A sample item from this benchmark is shown in Table \ref{tab:example-speakers}.